 Better rates on fixed annuities

-Nathan Kubik, a Certified Investment Management Analyst at Carnick & Kubik, which has offices in Denver and Colorado Springs, Colorado, agrees that now is among the worst times to buy an annuity.
+Nathan Kubik, a certified investment management analyst at Carnick & Kubik in Denver, agrees that now is among the worst times to buy an annuity.

 "Locking in these historically low rates right now through fixed-rate annuities is the height of folly," Kubik says.

 Moore has been urging investors to avoid annuities until rates climb.